 House OKs debt and funding plan, inviting clash with GOP

-The House voted Tuesday night to fund the government into early December, suspend the federal debt limit and provide disaster and refugee aid, setting up a high-stakes showdown with Republicans who oppose the package despite the prospects of a looming fiscal crisis.
+The House voted to keep the government funded, suspend the federal debt limit and provide disaster and refugee aid, setting up a high-stakes showdown with Republicans who oppose the package despite the risk of triggering a fiscal crisis.

-The Democratic-led House passed the measure by a vote of 220-211, strictly along party lines.
-The bill now goes to the Senate, where it is likely to falter because of overwhelming GOP opposition.

 The federal government faces a shutdown if funding stops on Sept.
-30, the end of the fiscal year, midnight next Thursday.
+30, the end of the fiscal year.
 Additionally, at some point in October the U.S. risks defaulting on its accumulated debt load if its borrowing limits are not waived or adjusted.

+Rushing to prevent that dire outcome, the Democratic-led House passed the measure Tuesday night by a party-line vote of 220-211.
+The bill now goes to the Senate, where it is likely to falter because of overwhelming GOP opposition.

 “Our country will suffer greatly if we do not act now to stave off this unnecessary and preventable crisis,” House Majority Leader Steny Hoyer, D-Md., said shortly before the vote.